 Specific industries, such as utilities, waste management, water, and sewers, are recession-resistant businesses.

-This is based on the premise that Americans cannot survive without these services.
+This is based on the premise that most cannot survive without these services.

 You could be broke and would still need someone to collect your trash and heat your home.

-These types of services are non-negotiable and directly impact an American's quality of life.
+These types of services are non-negotiable and directly impact a person's quality of life.

-This article is more stock market-focused but does share some valuable information on why these industries are considered recession-proof businesses that thrive during a recession.
+This article shares some valuable information on why these industries are considered recession-proof businesses that thrive during a recession.

-The reality is that this profession is one of the highest recession-proof markets in America.
+The reality is that this profession is one of the most recession-proof markets in America.

 Illness does not self regulate during a recession.

-People will continue to get sick even when faced with financial hardship confirming that the healthcare system is acutely recession-proof.
+People will continue to get sick even when faced with financial hardship, and will still need to seek care.

 Here are a few roles within the healthcare organization that tend to thrive during national economic stress.

-Traditional medical services such as doctors, nurses, hospitals, and outpatient clinics providing direct care for patients will be little affected by economic downturns.
+Traditional medical services such as doctors, nurses, hospitals, and outpatient clinics (lots of recession-proof jobs in those categories) that provide direct care for patients will be little affected by economic downturns.